There’s no doubt, Google is good for business.

 Here’s a link to a page that summarizes how to set up a Google Analytics Account for your business: https://developers.google.com/analytics/resources/concepts/gaConceptsAccounts.

-And if your company doesn’t yet have its own Google Account, set one up NOW:
+If your company doesn’t yet have its own Google Account, set one up:

 P.S.
 As I was preparing to write this article I found this old post from 8/15/09.
 Some of the Google products have changes, merged or even disappeared, but the premise remains the same!